-However, within your financial plan, it’s important to realize that saving and investing serve different purposes.
+However, within your financial plan, it’s important to realize the difference between saving and investing and the purposes each serve.
 You can and should use both of these strategies to meet your goals, but it’s important to know how and where to leverage them in your own financial life.

 What Does It Mean to Save?